 The 9-1-1 operator will then send the appropriate responding agencies.

-Silent Call Procedures:
+Abandoned Call Procedures:

 When a person dials 911 and hangs up either before the line is answered or before the 911 operator is able to determine the nature of the call, information is displayed on an Automatic Location Identifier screen.
 The information displayed is the name, address, phone number, and any disability indicators of the telephone subscriber.
 This information is displayed on all calls to 911, even if the person has caller-id blocking.